-Wholesale energy prices have generally moved up during October 2017.
-UK’s gas and electricity annual prices increasing by just under 5% whereas oil prices increased about 10%.
-Prompt energy markets were volatile, driven primarily by changing short term weather forecasts and forward UK prices trended up, primarily because of stronger oil prices and weaker sterling.
-Forward curves for rolling annual prices held a familiar backwardated structure, similar to last month, underlining the likelihood that prices may well continue to trend upwards for the short/medium term.
-Longer term trends are more uncertain and further evidence is necessary.
+Wholesale energy prices have dropped significantly during October 2018 – UK’s gas and electricity annual prices decreasing by just over 10%; crude oil prices also decreased about 10% too.
+However, spot UK energy markets were volatile, driven primarily by changing short term weather forecasts.
+Forward curves for rolling annual prices reduced its backwardation compared to last month, demonstrating a weakening in market sentiment.
+Longer term trends are still uncertain, and further evidence that the market has turned bearish is necessary.

 What’s the Outlook?